 [1:47] Physiatrist, not Psychiatrist

-A physiatrist is a non-operative musculoskeletal physician who works with anything from muscle problems, tendon problems, bone problems, joint problems, nerve problems, to working up with diagnosis and non-operative treatment through medicines, therapies, and injections.
+What is a physiatrist?
+A physiatrist is a non-operative musculoskeletal physician who works with muscle problems, tendon problems, bone problems, joint problems, and nerve problems.
+Physiatry is also called Physical Medicine and Rehabilitation (PM&R).Physiatrists diagnose patients and perform non-operative treatment through medicines, therapies, and injections.

 Although quite similar to a non-operative orthopedic surgeon, they do get good training with neurology and they work very closely with physical therapists.
 They also have a different perspective on some of the common orthopedic problems.